The suburban location of Belfield will be the new purpose built home for University College Dublin when it moves from the city centre.

 The architect Andrzej Wejchert successfully tendered for the design of the UCD campus at the Belfield site on Stillorgan Road.
 His design won an international competition to design a university that includes buildings for main faculties and administration.

-Due to demand for space at Earlsfort Terrace, the first building erected at Belfield is the science block.
+Due to the demand for space at Earlsfort Terrace, the first building erected at Belfield is the science block.

 That UCD is to move out of the centre of Dublin to a suburban site is largely due to UCD President Dr Michael Tierney, who commenced his term of office in 1947.